raylutz/daffodil/README.md

 Other column operations such as statistics are not as performant as column-based packages but in those cases when many operations are required, the appropriate portion of the array can be ported to NumPy, Pandas, or any other dataframe package.

 Also, rows can be conceptually treated as if they are columns, because the structure of a Daffodil array is transposition symmetrical.
 Simply place column data in each row and name the row with the column name.
 To sum values in a column, then the values in each row, which is a list, can be summed with the sum() operator.

 ## Datatypes and conversion

-### data typing and conversion
+### Data Typing and Conversion

 Daffodil stores data as native Python objects, and each cell in the array may hold a value of any type.
 As a result, data typing is flexible by design and not enforced unless explicitly requested.

-Type conversion is most relevant when reading data from CSV files.
+Type conversion is most relevant when reading data, for example, from CSV files.
 CSV input is inherently text-based, so values are initially read as str unless converted.
 In many workflows, converting the entire dataset eagerly is unnecessary or undesirable, so Daffodil allows type conversion to be applied explicitly and selectively.